 Upside Down Plum Cake

-I’m plum crazy about this cake.
+I’m plum crazy about this Upside Down Plum Cake.
 It’s plum delicious.
 Plum pretty, too.
 The recipe is a riff on one that my sister-in-law, pastry chef, Alison Sullivan, developed for a story I wrote for the San Jose Mercury News.
 I’ve made it half a dozen times since.
 The original is nothing short of plum perfect.

 Brown sugar-sweetened plums crown a tender moist cake that can stand on its own, but is excellent served with a spoonful of vanilla frozen yogurt, ice cream, or whipped cream.
 Even better, in my opinion, is to eat it Day Two for breakfast along with a side of plain Greek yogurt (and perhaps a side of your morning coffee).